russelsantos19/100-days-of-code/r1-log.md

 ### R1D27
 I'm so glad today because it's my first time deploying my projects on the web.
 I used #netlify.
 Here's the link to the projects I built in freecodecamp: https://russel.netlify.app

+### R1D28
+Today I redesign my project and add some icon on the side menu and the definition will appear when you click on it.
+I spent only two hours today.
+I learn a lot and enjoy it.